valohai/docs/source/quickstarts/quick-start-jupyter/jupyhai/index.rst

 .. thumbnail:: ../shared/createnotebook.gif
    :alt: Creating new notebook

-Create new notebook in the `/work` folder or choose `tf-mnist-valohai.ipynb`.
+Create new notebook folder or choose an existing one.

 Sign in
 ~~~~~~~~~~